-If a scan is reported as low risk, a participant will return for a follow-up scan in 12 months.
+If a scan is reported as low risk, a participant will return for an interval scan in 12 months.

-The follow-up scan in 12 months is then assessed for nodule growth.
+The interval scan in 12 months is then assessed for nodule growth.

 Nodule growth?

 If yes, there is nodule growth, the participant will be managed according to the risk category reported by the radiologist in the structured report.